Meditation & Yoga Retreat

 Skill Level: Camping experience recommended, and interest in mindfulness and yoga practices.

-This is a once-per-summer opportunity to join Yoga & Meditation instructor Jodi Supanich, Director of the Washburn Meditation Center for this expedition focusing on connection, introspection, and exploration.
+This is a rare opportunity to join Yoga & Meditation instructor Jodi Supanich, Director of the Washburn Meditation Center for an expedition focusing on connection, introspection, and exploration.